 BCF exists when the conversion price of the preferred shares is lower than the fair value of the ordinary shares at the commitment date, which is the issuance date of the respective series of Preferred Shares in the Company's case.
 When a BCF exists as of the commitment date, its intrinsic value is bifurcated from the carrying value of the Preferred Shares as a contribution to additional paid-in capital.
 The resulting discount, if any, to the Preferred Shares is immediately amortized in full as a deemed dividend because the earliest conversion date is the issuance date.
-On December 30, 2019 and January 8, 2020, the most favorable conversion prices used to measure the beneficial conversion feature were US\$0.91, while the fair value per ordinary share at the commitment date was US\$0.76.
-Therefore, no BCF was recognized for the Series D+ Preferred Shares because the fair values per ordinary share at the commitment dates were less than the respective most favorable conversion price.
+On December 30, 2019 and January 8, 2020, the most favorable conversion prices used to measure the beneficial conversion feature were US\$0.91, while the fair value per ordinary share at the commitment dates were less than the respective most favorable conversion price.
 The Company determined the fair value of the ordinary shares with the assistance of an independent third party valuation firm.
-The contingent conversion price adjustment is accounted for as a contingent BCF.
-In accordance with ASC paragraph 470-20-35-1, changes to the conversion terms that would be triggered by future events not controlled by the issuer should be accounted as contingent conversions, and the intrinsic value of such conversion options would not be recognized until and unless a triggering event occurs.
+The contingent conversion price adjustment is accounted for as a contributed by the issuer should be accounted as contingent conversions, and the intrinsic value of such conversion options would not be recognized until and unless a triggering event occurs.
 No contingent BCF has been recognized for the periods presented.